Syria's army weakened by growing desertions

 Sheikh's assertions could not be verified.
 Syrian authorities have denied reports of abuses and say they are fighting foreign-backed Islamists who have killed 2,000 soldiers and police.

-Sheikh fled his post in the northern command among ground forces based in Aleppo this month and crossed to neighbouring Turkey, becoming the highest ranking officer to desert.
+Sheikh fled his post in the northern command among ground forces based in Aleppo this month and crossed to neighboring Turkey, becoming the highest ranking officer to desert.

 He said he was still adjusting to freedom.